acorn-io/runtime/docs/docs/38-Develop with Acorn/01-Develop with Acorn.md

 This Acorn can now be run via

-`acorn run -d my.blog.example.com:app registry.example.com/myorg/my-app:latest`
+`acorn run -p my.blog.example.com:app registry.example.com/myorg/my-app:latest`

 This will deploy the Acorn and expose it on `my.blog.example.com`.